 It feels like hardly anyone kicks off the new year by giving up the booze these days; instead, countless social media posts and column inches are dedicated to the clash of two climate-focussed food campaigns, Regenuary, vs Veganuary.

-As we wave goodbye to January for another year, I wanted to write a few words on a debate which seems to be splitting its target audience right down the middle, and ask – why must we pick a side?
+As we wave goodbye to January for another year, I wanted to write a few words on a debate which seems to be splitting its target audience right down the middle, and ask – haven’t we had enough of these over simplified narratives?

 Two sides of the same coin